Coalfire-Research/raining-in-the-clouds/README.md

 1. Working knowledge of OWASP Top 10 fundamentals
 1. Basic skill with Linux CLI
 1. Skill with HTTP MitM tools such as Burp Suite
+1. For Salesforce exercises a [Salesforce Developer Edition account](https://developer.salesforce.com/developer-legacy/signup)

 ## Where to start

 ### Software Requirements

-1. A Linux platform to run the tools on is needed
+1. A Linux platform
    - A VM desktop guest is fine for this
-     - This guide will use WSL2 (Hyper-V), but other hypervisors that can run a Linux VM are sufficient
+     - This guide will use WSL2 (Hyper-V), but other hypervisors that can run a Linux VM can also be used
    - Ubuntu 24.04 (both x86_64 and ARM) have been tested to work
 1. An HTTP MitM proxy
-   - Burp Suite Community of Professional works
    - No specific software requirement, but this guide uses Burp Suite
 1. Obtain copies of the following Git repos
    1. https://github.com/rbeede/pen-testing-cloud-apis